How to Pass ATS Screening in 2026: The Complete Guide

 Step 8: Test Your CV Before Every Major Application

-Before submitting your CV for any important role, run it through an ATS simulation tool.
-ApliSense provides a free CV analysis that mimics how ATS systems evaluate your document — showing you your match score, which keywords are present and missing, and what structural issues may be reducing your score.
-Running this check takes only a few minutes and can significantly improve the outcome of each application.
+Before submitting your CV for any important role, run it through ApliSense.
+Our free ATS simulation analysis shows your match score, which keywords are present and missing, and what structural issues may be reducing your score.

 Common ATS Myths Debunked

 Myth: Keyword stuffing will boost my ATS score.
-Reality: Modern ATS systems can detect unnatural keyword density and may penalize CVs that appear manipulative.
+Reality: Modern ATS systems detect unnatural keyword density and penalize manipulative CVs.
 Keywords must appear in proper context.

 Myth: A visually impressive CV always beats a plain one.
-Reality: For roles at companies using ATS, a plain, well-structured text CV consistently outperforms a graphic-heavy one.
-Visual design is for human readers after passing the filter.
+Reality: For ATS applications, a plain, well-structured text CV consistently outperforms a graphic-heavy one.

 Myth: I only need to optimize once and can use the same CV everywhere.
 Reality: Each job description has different ATS configurations.
 Tailoring your CV to each specific role is essential for consistent high scores.